-- 1. Trees and undergrowth in designated open space in an approved plan, except for permitted pathways. - 2.
-Mature trees within the ROW or shading the street.
-(If preservation of mature trees is in conflict with setback requirements, the Planning Director may grant exceptions on a case by case basis) - 3.
-Specimen trees defined as follows: - Any evergreen canopy tree 18 inches, diameter breast height

-(DBH) or greater

-- Any deciduous canopy tree 12 inches DBH or greater - Any understory tree (deciduous or evergreen 8 inches DBH or greater - 4.
-In any development, including multi family but excluding single family or duplex, a minimum of 20% of the mature tree canopy shall be preserved.

-B. Credit Toward Required Plantings:

-Existing vegetation which is designated for preservation may be applied toward the requirements of this chapter.

-C. Preservation During Construction

-- 1. Trenching, placing backfill in the critical root zone (CRZ), driving or parking equipment in the CRZ, and dumping of trash, oil, paint or other materials detrimental to plant health in close proximity of the trees to be preserved is prohibited. - 2.
+- 1. Trees in designated undisturbed open space (such as preservation areas, riparian buffers, etc.) in an approved plan, except for permitted pathways. - 2.
+Mature trees within the designated open space/green space areas and park space and within the ROW or shading the street.
+(If preservation of mature trees is in conflict with setback requirements, the Planning Director may grant exceptions on a case by case basis).
+Mature tree means all healthy self-supporting trees having a DBH of at least eight (8) inches. - 3.
+Specimen trees defined as follows: - Any evergreen tree 18 inches, diameter breast height (DBH) or greater - Any deciduous tree 12 inches DBH or greater - Any understory tree (deciduous or evergreen) 8 inches DBH or greater - 4.
+In any development, a minimum of 20% of the mature tree canopy shall be preserved.
+Mature tree canopy means the horizontal projection onto the ground of the crowns of all healthy self-supporting trees having a DBH of at least eight (8) inches. - B. Credit Toward Required Plantings: Trees designated for preservation may be applied toward the requirements of this chapter. - C. Preservation During Construction - 1.
+Trenching, placing backfill in the critical root zone (CRZ), driving or parking equipment in the CRZ, and dumping of trash, oil, paint, or other materials detrimental to plant health in close proximity of the trees to be preserved is prohibited. - 2.
 Protective barricades shall be placed round all trees designated to be saved, prior to the start of development activities or grading.
 Such barricades shall be erected at a radial recommended minimum distance of 1.5 feet for every inch of trunk DBH or the dripline, whichever is greater. - 3.
 Protective barricades shall consist of 2 x 4 posts with orange safety fence.
 Protective barricades shall remain in place until development activities are complete.
-The area within the protective barricade shall remain free of all building materials, stockpiled soil or other construction debris.
+The area within the protective barricade shall remain free of all building materials, stockpiled soil, or other construction debris. - D. Priority Areas for Tree Preservation: Priority areas for tree preservation must include the following, listed in priority order: - 1.
+Riparian buffers, wetlands, or natural drainage courses; - 2.
+Wildlife habitat and other sensitive natural areas; - 3.
+Areas abutting greenways, trails, parks, or recreation areas; and